Investors and Rental Opportunities

 “Student housing yields are still very attractive,” says Baird.
 “Cap rates are very close to multifamily, but the strength of the asset class going into and during a downturn gives it a leg up on multifamily for long term investors.” from a report in the National Real Estate Investor.

 However, student housing continues to attract new investors.
-“We expect the number of investors targeting student housing as an asset class to further grow in 2019,” says Fred Pierce, president and CEO of Pierce Education Properties – Nreionline
+“We expect the number of investors targeting student housing as an asset class to further grow” says Fred Pierce, president and CEO of Pierce Education Properties – Nreionline

 This is an interesting sector where developers have big imaginations as you saw in the video.
-However, it’s reported that cap rates are compressing and moving closer to those of regular apartments.
+However, it’s reported that cap rates are compressing and moving closer to those of apartment rentals.
 Higher maintenance and vacancy costs can make profit margins even tighter.
 That makes a higher cap rate necessary.

 Ready to make ManageCasa your new property management home?

 Often big investors want diversity in their holdings, so they add some student properties.
 It’s suggested that there are potentially billions more in funds sitting on the sidelines ready to be brought in when conditions get just right.